John Edgar Endicott

-John Edgar Endicott serves as Vice Chancellor of the SolBridge International School of Business and President of Woosong University.
+John Edgar Endicott served as Vice Chancellor of the SolBridge International School of Business and President of Woosong University.
 Previously, he served as a professor at the Sam Nunn School of International Affairs at Georgia Tech and director of the school's Center for International Strategy, Technology and Policy.
-Endicott has written or co-written five books on foreign policy and security issues and one—his memoirs.
+Endicott has written or co-written five books on foreign policy and security issues and one volume of memoirs.

 Biography

 Early life and education

-Endicott was born in Cincinnati, Ohio in August 1936.
+Endicott was born in Cincinnati, Ohio on August 9, 1936.
 He attended Carson Elementary School and Western Hills High School for all years of his secondary schooling except the academic year 1950-1951 when he attended Paddington Technical School in London, England.
 Returning to the U.S., he completed high school in 1954 and was admitted to the Ohio State University where he earned a B.A.(cum laude) in political science—graduating in March 1958, and was elected to the academic honor society, Phi Beta Kappa.
 Upon graduation he was commissioned a 2nd.
 Lt. in the U.S. Air Force and entered active service in May of that year.
 He continued his studies during his career, receiving an M.A. in European History from the University of Omaha in 1968, followed by M.A. degrees in International Relations and Law and Diplomacy in 1973 and a Ph.D. in International Relations in 1974, all from The Fletcher School of Law and Diplomacy, Tufts University, in cooperation with Harvard.